joeyyang/AI-to-A-Bunch-of-Dudes/README.md

 =============
 ![](example.png)

-Chrome extension that replaces occurrences of 'AI' with 'A Bunch of Dudes'
+Chrome extension that replaces occurrences of 'AI' and 'Artificial Intelligence' with 'A Bunch of Dudes'

 Lovingly forked from Steven Frank's [cloud-to-butt](https://github.com/panicsteve/cloud-to-butt) extension.